Wood Burning – Hanging Artwork – types of hangers and when I use them

 In fact, I only buy sets of these hangers that come with the screws.

-Always check to make sure the board is thick enough to handle the screw.
+Again, always check to make sure the board is thick enough to handle the screw or nail.

 This applies to all of the hangers.